mediaexplorer74/Mosaic/README.md

 Mosaic is the windows shell (app) that helps you access your favorite tools, webpages and other features from a single panel with the aid of a Windows 8 Start screen-like GUI

-The original was made by Stealh2012.
+The original was made by Stealh2012 (developer nichname) in 2014-2015 years and shared at CodePlex.
+Then this project was totally lost.
 I'll try to do some remake.

 ### Screenshots
 <table><tr>